50-Cent/NeuroPath2Path/README.md

 1. Set the Directory of data.

-Open neuroClassifyInterclass.m (similarly neuroClassifyIntraclass.m for itraclass classification).
+Open neuroClassifyInterclass.m (similarly neuroClassifyIntraclass.m for intraclass classification).
 Set the newpath as the path where the directory containing the dataset is present.